imihnea/dycbackend/README.md

                => 2 Factor when withdrawing
       Email verification => Error path @confirmEmail doesn't render error Categories => Add more in future
-      Data => Save product data

-After Launch:

-      Users => Create premium/business user who can access product and search data

-      Data => Create another Elastic instance for premium/business user data (if needed) => Make a page where they can query that instance => Data compiled into charts